Diverse universality classes of the topological deconfinement transitions of three-dimensional noncompact lattice

-Most investigations of the multicomponent LAH model studied the critical behavior of correlations of the gauge-invariant bilinear $Q_{\bm x}^{ab}$, which is the order parameter at the CM and CH transitions, characterized by the breaking of the SU($N$) symmetry (see, e.g., Ref.~\cite{suppl_BPV-21-ncAH, suppl_BPV-23b}).
-These gauge-invariant observables are useless when investigating the MH transition line, as the SU($N$) symmetry is broken in both phases.
+Most investigations of the multicomponent LAH model studied the critical behavior of correlations of the gauge-invariant bilinear operator $Q_{\bm x}^{ab}$, which characterizes the $SU(N)$ symmetry breaking and is therefore an appropriate order parameter for the CM and CH transitions (see, e.g., Ref.~\cite{BPV-21-ncAH, BPV-23b}).
+This gauge-invariant observable is not relevant for the MH transitions, as the $SU(N)$ symmetry is broken in both phases.
 We need therefore a different set of observables to characterize the critical behavior.
-We use energy cumulants, as defined in the main text, plaquette-plaquette correlations to characterize the behavior of the gauge modes, and correlations of nonlocal dressed charged operators \cite{suppl_Dirac:1955uv,suppl_KK-85,suppl_KK-86,suppl_BPV-23b}.
-For the computation of the gauge and charged observables, it is convenient to fix the Lorenz gauge.
-Indeed, in this case these observables can be related to correlations of the gauge and scalar fields that can be easily computed numerically; see below for a detailed discussion.